ben842002/kana-seito-defense/README.md

 # Hiragana Seito Defense
-A typing game designed to help players identify and type Japanese hiragana letters using an English keyboard.
+A typing game designed to help players identify and type Japanese hiragana letters using a QWERTY keyboard.

 ## Play the Game in a Browser
 ### https://ben842002.github.io/hiragana-seito-defense/